aprell/compiler-potpourri/fuzzing/README.md

 ```

 The generated test cases, numbered 001 through 003, are collected in a
 subdirectory to keep things tidy.
-Then, we fuzz:
+Then we fuzz:

 ```console
 $ ./fuzz.sh examples/fib.hir